Plus500 (LON:PLUS) Given Hold Rating at Peel Hunt

-Plus500 (LON:PLUS)‘s stock had its “hold” rating reiterated by analysts at Peel Hunt in a report issued on Monday, Digital Look reports.
-They currently have a GBX 1,560 ($20.38) target price on the stock.
-Peel Hunt’s price objective would suggest a potential upside of 14.66% from the stock’s current price.
+Plus500 (LON:PLUS)‘s stock had its “hold” rating reaffirmed by research analysts at Peel Hunt in a research note issued to investors on Monday, LSE.Co.UK reports.
+They presently have a GBX 1,560 ($20.38) price objective on the stock.
+Peel Hunt’s price target would suggest a potential upside of 15.09% from the company’s current price.

 Plus500 Ltd. develops and operates an online trading platform for individual customers to trade contracts for difference (CFDs).
 The company's online trading platform allows its customers to trade CFDs on approximately 2,800 underlying financial instruments, including equities, indices, commodities, options, exchange-traded funds, cryptocurrencies (availability subject to regulation), shares, and foreign exchange in approximately 50 countries in 32 languages.